Wes Pederson, Ph.D.

 Amber Masselot (AMFT133991) is an Associate Marriage and Family Therapist who earned her MS in Counseling from California State University East Bay.
 Her graduate program was geared toward a relational approach to counseling that focuses on multicultural diversity, collaborative treatment, wellness, resiliency, recovery, and strength-based interventions.
 Amber also holds her BA in American Studies from UC Santa Cruz.
 Prior to joining the WMI team, Amber worked at Rogers Behavioral Health, gaining extensive experience working with people who suffer from OCD and anxiety, depression, and other mood disorders.
 Her practicum experience was based at Piedmont Wellness Center working with adolescent mental health in a school based setting.
 Amber is currently supervised by Dr. Emily Schiller (PSY 19529).

-Amber is an integrative trauma-wise therapist, utilizing strengths based, humanistic, IFS (Internal Family Systems), CBT, DBT, ERP (Exposure and Response Prevention), solutions focused, neurodiverse affirming, and BA (behavioral activation).
-Her calming therapeutic style is present, client-centered, non-judgemental, curious, and spontaneous.
+Amber is an IFS Level 1 Therapist, trauma-wise, utilizing strengths based, humanistic, CBT, DBT, ERP (Exposure and Response Prevention), solutions focused, neurodiverse affirming, and BA (behavioral activation).

 Amber believes in a relational approach with her clients, passionate about the idea that once one feels safe and integrated with the therapist, it gives room for the person to develop and maintain that similar feeling within themselves.
 Amber is open to work with people of all ages and backgrounds, aiming to encourage growth and self-discovery, identify values, look at intergenerational trauma that impacts one today, while creating an environment for practicing coping skills and calming the nervous system.
 She invites you to explore all parts of yourself with curiosity and compassion.
 She is a hope bearer who will accept you as you are and work with you to discover where you are going and what you long for.